Titus in the Bible

 And he departed thence, and went into the house of a certain man named Titus Justus, one that worshipped God, whose house joined hard to the synagogue.

-I had no rest in my spirit, because I found not Titus my brother: but taking my leave of them, I went from thence into Macedonia.
+I had no relief in my spirit, because I found not Titus my brother; but, taking my leave of them, I came away into Macedonia.

-I desired Titus, and with him I sent a brother.
-Did Titus make a gain of you? walked we not in the same spirit? walked we not in the same steps?
+I urged Titus to go, and with him I sent our brother.
+Did Titus make gain of you?
+And did I not walk in the same spirit as he did?
+Did I not take the very same steps?

 The grace of our Lord Jesus Christ, and the love of God, and the fellowship of the holy ghost, be with you all.
 Amen. {The end of the Second Epistle unto the Corinthians, Sent from Philippi, a city in Macedonia, by Titus and Luke}

-Then fourteen years after I went up again to Jerusalem with Barnabas, and took Titus with me also.
+Fourteen years later I went up to Jerusalem again, with Barnabas, and took Titus also with me

 For [certain] false brothers, who were secretly brought in to observe us practicing our liberty in Christ Jesus [i.e., by not having Titus circumcised], attempted to place us [back] under the bondage [of Mosaic law keeping].